Skip to Content

 Camp under a canopy of stars and wake up to the symphony of birdsong – a true immersion in nature’s embrace.

-Box Canyon is the11th largest spring in the US, with over 180,000 gallons of water flowing per minute.
+Box Canyon is the 11th largest spring in the US, with over 180,000 gallons of water flowing per minute and one of the best Idaho bucket list natural attractions.
 This blue pool with clear water pouring through the rock walls is hidden in a farmland area in Southern Idaho, making it a unique thing to do in Idaho.

 When planning your first trip to the USA, it is important you find some unique, quieter attractions in the states, so you can see both the bustling cities and the more beautiful, natural sides of the country.